-Central banks and other policy arms of many countries take actions to vary the amount of liquidity and credit available in an economy.
-The impact from a change in liquidity and credit policies could impact the customers and markets we serve or our suppliers, which could adversely impact our business, results of operations and financial condition.
+Central banks and other policy arms of many countries may take actions to vary the amount of liquidity and credit available in an economy.
+The impact from a change in liquidity and credit policies could negatively affect the customers and markets we serve or our suppliers, which could adversely impact our business, results of operations and financial condition.